dell/patches/README.md

 Patches can be run on any *nix system that supports `podman` but all testing was done on and the instructions written for [Rocky Linux](https://rockylinux.org/) and we strongly suggest this be the operating system of choice for Patches.

-Last tested version was Rocky Linux 9.2.
+We have tested on Rocky Linux 8.8/9.2.

 Any RHEL-based system should work out of the box.
 Please post an issue if you encounter issues.